dalong0514/readnotes/20210201读书笔记/2021034Excel-VBA-Programming-for-DummiesR01.md

 In This Chapter: 1) Understanding the Visual Basic Editor.
 2) Discovering the Visual Basic Editor parts.
 3) Knowing what goes into a VBA module.
 4) Understanding three ways to get VBA code into a module 5) Customizing the VBA environment.

-A s a more experienced-than-average Excel user, you probably know a good deal about workbooks, formulas, charts, and other Excel goodies.
+As a more experienced-than-average Excel user, you probably know a good deal about workbooks, formulas, charts, and other Excel goodies.
 Now it's time to expand your horizons and explore an entirely new aspect of Excel: the Visual Basic Editor.
 In this chapter, you find out how to work with the Visual Basic Editor, and you get down to the nitty-gritty of writing some VBA code.

 ### 3.1 What Is the Visual Basic Editor?